 To search for sources, you can also use Web of Science or simple search on google scholar, which can both be accessed from the Rutgers Library web site.
 It is easy, comprehensive, and user-friendly.
-CLASSROOM ETIQUETTE Attend all lectures.
+CLASSROOM ETIQUETTE (Obviously this does not really hold during the pandemic and with online classes) Attend all lectures.
 Reading, talking, eating, text-messaging on cell phone, leaving or packing up to leave before the professor has dismissed the class are inappropriate classroom behaviors & disruptive to other students.
 If for some reason you know that you will need to leave lecture early, let me know before class begins, sit near the door, & leave quietly & unobtrusively.
 If you come to class late, be sure to enter quietly & take care not to disturb the class in progress.
 Also, please make sure that your watch alarms, pagers, & cell phones do not go off during class.
+Given that we are all remote this term - none of this really counts above.
+I will record lectures and post them for you and post the lecture slides.
+These are tough times, and I will do my best to help you if you cannot attend all lectures.
+I will not take attendance this year.
 Policy Regarding Missed Exams Generally, makeup examinations are not given.
 If you would like to be considered for a makeup examination, the following three conditions must be met: - 1.
 You must have a legitimate excuse for missing the original exam, e.g., illness, family emergency. - 2.
-You must inform me by phone or in person within 48 hrs before or after the scheduled exam date that you cannot take the exam.
+You must inform me by phone or email within 48 hrs before or after the scheduled exam date that you cannot take the exam.
 My phone has voice mail, so you can leave a message. - 3.
 Within a week of the missed examination, you must provide me with a Physician's letter (for cases of illness) or Dean's Letter of Absence (for other cases) confirming that you had a legitimate reason to miss the examination.
 Note: Deans do not provide letters for minor problems.
 Thus, you need to have a major reason for missing the exam.
 If all 3 of the above conditions apply, then you can do a makeup exam (either written, oral, or both) It's your responsibility to note the date & time of all exams, including the final, & to plan accordingly.
 The dates & times are on the University webpage for Schedule of Final Exams (http://scheduling.rutgers.edu/).
 If you miss the exam, or any part of it, because you thought it was given on a different day or at a different time, you will not receive extra time or a make-up exam.
 So, take note now & mark your calendar, iPod, Blackberry, mobile phone, etc. My computer crashed and I lost my homework!